francccisss/weather-app-2.0/README.md

 # Weather-App-2.0
-Using Reactjs and Tailwind for this new version of my old weather app that used vanilla JavaScript and zero CSS Frameworks, for fetching data from the api, I plan on using react-query instead of the fetch API
+Using Reactjs and Tailwind for this new version of my old weather app that used vanilla JavaScript and zero CSS Frameworks.

 ## Visit:
 https://my-weather-hyys.onrender.com